cszhu/battledex/README.md

 # Battledex
 Chrome extension that looks up a Pokemon.
 Basically a convenient Pokedex.

 This Pokedex is able to look up:
-  - Name
+  - Name & ID #
   - Type(s)
   - Ability
   - Height